-With Pay Off Debt, there’s no more wading through a bunch of conflicting opinions on the internet about what the “best” debt repayment method is.
+With Pay Off Debt app, there’s no more wading through conflicting opinions about what the “best” way to pay off debt is.
 No more wondering which method might cost you the most interest, or get you out of debt the fastest.

-So if you’d love to watch your debt go down, track your progress, and know exactly when you could be debt free, then the Pay Off Debt app is for you…
+Would you love to watch your debt go down and know exactly when you could be debt free?
+Then the Pay Off Debt app is for you!

-- Decide on the repayment order that works best for you, whether that’s the debt snowball method, the debt avalanche, or something else entirely
+Decide on the repayment order that works best for you.
+Choose from the debt snowball method, the debt avalanche, or something else entirely.

 “I just paid off my first debt thanks to this app!
 I swear being able to watch my % increase and my amount due decrease really helped me stick to the snowball plan.
 Just mailing monthly checks, and reading the statements isn’t as rewarding as this plan.
 Now paying off my debt feels better than shopping!”